floriankraemer/floriankraemer.github.io/_posts/2024-12-01-Are-the-SOLID-Principles-problematic.markdown

 AI is doing a surprisingly good job (most of the time) to find and explain when SOLID principles aren’t followed.
 But **don’t blindly trust the AI**!
 If the reasoning or code provided by the AI makes no sense or you have doubts about it, don’t take its response seriously!
 I'm using mostly ChatGTP but I assume you'll get similarly good results with other AIs like Claude AI.

 Even without giving it a lengthy prompt I've got often good results by just telling it the programming language and asking it to refactor or explain a single method or a whole class based on the SOLID principles.

+## Conclusion

+The article should have proven that SOLID principles are useful and often more or less obvious to find and fix.
+Further the papers mentioned in this article have shown that analyzer tools can help to measure an actual impact of the SOLID principles.
+Therefore you can not only make improvements, you can actually measure the improvement.

+Something that I could not really find an answer for is why the SOLID principles are not more wide spread and taught.
+I still think they're more or less simple to learn, maybe not so easy to master, but given their impact on the code, they're worth the effort.
+Why aren't they taught more often?
+Either in schools, universities or companies?
+Especially a company should have an interest in improving their code quality, flexibility, maintainability to reduce the production and maintenance cost for software projects.

+To further explore the real world usage of the SOLID principles I'll try to conduct a survey and publish the results here.

 ## Sources